Anti-Ottoman revolts of 1565–1572: Greece

 As a result of the Venetian withdrawal from the region the rebellion was doomed to end.
 Venice finally decided to sign a unilateral peace with the Ottomans in 1573.
 On the other hand, Spain continued to encourage insurrections against the Ottoman Empire and acceded to the petitions of various rebels and potential rebels.

 However, due to bad organization the uprising was finally suppressed and most of the leaders were executed by the Ottomans.
 Ottoman suppression was harsh in Patras and the city became almost deserted in the following years.
 Among those executed were several nobles, among them metropolitan bishop Germanos, and the local nobility were mutilated.
-Those revolutionary leader from northwestern Peloponesse who managed to survive were later located at Mani where the anti-Ottoman activity was still preserved.
+Those revolutionary leader from northwestern Peloponnese who managed to survive were later located at Mani where the anti-Ottoman activity was still preserved.

 In Ioannina the Ottoman governor under the pretext that local nobles were in contact with Venetian and Spanish spies proposed the expulsion of the entire Christian community from the castle and their replacement with Muslim settlers.
 As a result during the last quarter of the 16th century Greek refugees fled to nearby Venetian-controlled areas, in particular the Ionian islands.
 The victims of the Ottoman reprisals are estimated to c.
 30,000.

 In Greece, new uprisings occurred in both the mainland and the islands in 1573-1574, where the Archbishop of Ohrid, Joakim, was involved in discussions and preparations in order to organize an uprising against the Ottoman Empire.